altered-state-machine/genome-mining-contracts/README.md

 more details on installation here: https://github.com/foundry-rs/foundry

-### Tests structure

-Tests are located in the tests folders.
-They use TestHelpers, mainly to set some variables.

 ### Running tests

+Tests are located in the /tests folders.

 to run tests:
 `forge test -vv`